-The Other Faces of Mary, by Ann Ball.
+She outlines the usual problems encountered at each phase and offers a prayerful process to encourage reconciliation and healing within.
+Ryan writes in a gentle, conversational, understanding and encouraging way.
+This reprint is also a revised edition.
+Highly recommended.
+Mary points the way around the world The Other Faces of Mary, by Ann Ball.
 New York: Crossroad, 2004.
-PB \$34.95.
-Reviewer: 183pp, rrp Margaret Ryan.
+PB 183pp, rrp \$34.95.
+Reviewer: Margaret Ryan.
 "Mother Mary"," Mary our Helper", "Sorrowful Mother", "Good Shepherdess", "Mary - Queen".
 Ann Ball has collected 37 stories, devotional practices and pictures of Mary, under nine categories, from around the world.
 Ball is really the book's editor; she acknowledges her sources and encourages visitors to her web site, where other stories and Marian images may be found.
 Ball includes the lesser known images and stories of Mary, from Lithuania to China, Scotland to India.
 Some tell of devotion of cultural groups, with culturespecific statues (Our Lady of the Hmong People, Our Lady of Guadalupe of Los Angeles, The Baker Woman of Tokyo).
 Many stories and traditions tell of amazing "co-incidences" associated with the establishment of shrines (at Chapi, Peru; Notre Dame du Guiadet, France; Our Lady of the Garden, Italy; Penryhs, Wales; Tra Kieu, Vietnam).
 A number relate to Marian pilgrimages (Ina Poon Bato, Philippines; Loreto of La Bahia, USA; Nyuanglebin, Burma).
-Some unusual devotions concern Mary who is believed to untie the knots of poor and tangled human relationships, the Spanish Virgin Caves, and the Virgin of The Three The apparitions and traditions point not only to cultural diversity, but the universality Catholic faith.
+Some unusual devotions concern Mary who is believed to untie the knots of poor and tangled human relationships, the Spanish Virgin of the Caves, and the Virgin of The Three Hands.
+The apparitions and traditions point not only to cultural diversity, but the universality of Catholic faith.
 A number of the images are in the "Madonna and

-Child" mould, confirming the scripture and traditional truth that Mary points the Sharing your faith and learning at home Generations of Faith Resource Manual, by John Roberto.
+Child" mould, confirming the scripture and traditional truth that Mary points the way to Jesus.
+Sharing your faith and learning at home Generations of Faith Resource Manual, by John Roberto.
 Mystic, Connecticut: Twenty Third Publications, 2005.
 212pp.
 PB plus CD, rrp \$69.95.
 Reviewer: Margaret Ryan.
 If you read this manual you are in danger.
 In danger of changing your perspective on faith education and perhaps your church ministry!
-John Roberto (with Mariette Martineau) has researched, created workshops, online resources and publications promoting an inter-generational approach to faith education in parishes, with strong emphasis on home faith-sharing and learning.
-"Catechesis"is a word often used in connection with faith education.
+John Roberto (with Marimoting an inter-generational approach to faith education in parishes, with strong emphasis on home faith-sharing and learning.
+"Catechesis"is a word often ette Martineau) has researched, created workshops, online resources and publications proused in connection with faith education.
 Catechesis is focused on falling in love with Jesus Christ, and becoming better disciples, by knowing more about him, and letting him shape our values, attitudes and behaviour.
 The authors present the theological and educational bases of faith education, drawing particularly on "The General Directory of Catechesis", the "how to and why" volume that accompanies "The Catechism of the Catholic Church".
 They envisage, not separate parish sacramental programs, youth faith programs, and adult faith education, but a carefully planned whole parish focus on the same topic at the same time, largely carried out at home.
 One beauty of the approach is that it is events-based, founded on normal things occurring in parish life.
 Each parish could have a tailor-made approach to suit its needs.
-Family Operated since 1963 WANTED URGENTLY FOR SALE & RENTAL Quality homes in Belconnen suburbs to satisfy consistent enquiry.